wechaty/jekyll/jekyll/_posts/2022-04-07-microsoft-rd-summit-talk-wechaty-huan.md

 However, WeChat does not have an official API published to achieve that, which leads the community developed an Open-source Robotic Process Automation (RPA) SDK Wechaty (Apache-2.0 License, 12k GitHub stars), to help the developers to build a WeChat chatbot in 6 lines of TypeScript.

+## Talk recording video

 {% include iframe.html src="https://youtu.be/QLzDWt80eIE" %}

+Presented by Huan, creator of the Wechaty open-source software project.